Due to the impact of COVID-19 we're changing how the course is delivered.

-We are keen to recruit students with a strong interest in biology/human biology, whether they intend to follow a career in the NHS including medicine, dentistry, physician associate or clinical physiologist; as a research physiologist or simply wish to take their fascination for human biology further and perhaps follow a teaching career.
+We are keen to recruit students with a strong interest in human biology, whether they intend to follow a career in the NHS including medicine, dentistry, physician associate or clinical physiologist; as a research physiologist or simply wish to take their fascination for human biology further and perhaps follow a teaching career.

-Our practical modules cover experimental and human physiology, and our lecture modules include neuroscience, regulatory physiology, neuromuscular physiology, perspectives in physiology research and cell signalling in health and disease.
-The schedule for the final year human physiology projects allows our students to immerse themselves in their own specialised research for 10-weeks in an active clinical or research laboratory environment, or if preferred, a literature based or school education project.
+Our practical modules cover experimental and human physiology, and our lecture modules include neuroscience and neuromuscular physiology, regulatory, cardiovascular and respiratory physiology, perspectives in physiology research and cell signalling in health and disease.
+The final year human physiology project allows each of our students to immerse themselves in their own specialised research in an active clinical or research laboratory environment, or if preferred, a literature based or school education project.
 We equip our graduates with a range of skills that prepares them for future employment in a wide range of careers both in and out of science.

 You may wish to defer your graduation and take up the opportunity to continue your studies and follow our MBiolSci programme, so extending your degree by one year.
-In addition to this master’s opportunity there are also other postgraduate opportunities which include MSc, MRes or our prestigious Wellcome Trust four-year PhD programme that has run here at the University of Liverpool for over 20 years, which continues to provide one avenue for our human physiology graduates to embark on a research career.
+In addition to this master’s opportunity, there are also other postgraduate opportunities which include MSc, MRes or PhD programmes that provide avenues for our human physiology graduates to embark on a research career.

 Department Key Facts

 UK league tables

 1st place in the Guardian University League table for subject